-I am a lecturer at Royal Holloway, University of London (this is similar to an assistant professor in the US).
+I am a lecturer at Royal Holloway, University of London (this position is similar to an assistant professor in the US).
 I lead the N-CoDe Lab.
-My research focuses on how language is represented in the brain, and how this might be different in those with speech and language disorders.
+My research focuses on how language is represented in the brain, and how organisation this might differ in those with developmental speech and language disorders, like DLD or stuttering.

 I initially qualified as a speech and language therapist in India, and practised as a clinician in both India and Dubai.
-I completed my PhD at the Centre for Brain and Cognitive Development, Birkbeck, University of London.
-After my PhD, I held postdoctoral positions at UCL and Oxford.
+I completed my PhD at the Centre for Brain and Cognitive Development, Birkbeck, University of London (with Fred Dick and Annette Karmiloff-Smith).
+After my PhD, I held postdoctoral positions at UCL (with Sophie Scott) and Oxford (with Dorothy Bishop and Kate Watkins).
 While at the University of Oxford, I was a Junior Research Fellow at Corpus Christi College and a stipendiary lecturer at Lady Margaret Hall.

-Outside of work, I’m watching language development in the wild, seeing my young daughter grow up.
-I also love cocktails, travelling (although this is now tempered by environmental concerns and COVID-19!), and making and eating cake.
+Outside of work, I’m currently watching language development in the wild, seeing my young daughter grow up.
+Presently, she’s making up a few nonwords of her own!
+I also love cocktails, travelling (although this is now tempered by environmental concerns and of course, COVID-19!), and making and eating cake.
 My guilty pleasure is reading – I can’t put a book down once I start it, even if it’s terrible!

 My current research interests are understanding reading development across different ages and what factors impact reading and language learning.
-I use both behavioural and neuroimaging techniques.
-At Royal Holloway, I am a Graduate Research Assistant working in the LARA lab and N-CoDe lab, investigating vocabulary development and reading in children.
 In October 2020, I will begin my PhD in the N-CoDe lab investigating and enhancing motivation for reading, working in collaboration with the Reading Agency.
+I am funded via an ESRC studentships.
 I will use decision-making paradigms to examine underlying neural bases of reward and motivation when reading.
 Outside of work I enjoy a good book, a good film, a wonder around a city finishing with a cup of tea or a cocktail.